 Hallucinations and delusions could be an indication of a severe health condition that affects brain activity.
 The most common physical cause is a brain tumor.

 The difficulty here is some patients may continue to believe they’re chronically ill even when medical professionals can confirm that the patient has been treated.
-In such cases, it’s important to see a psychiatrist as they will be able to help treat these continuing symptoms.
+In such cases, it’s important to see a psychiatrist as they’ll help treat these continuing symptoms.

 Paraphrenia

 Paraphrenia is a type of psychotic disorder where symptoms are extremely similar to schizophrenia.
-The major difference is people begin to develop symptoms later in life, when they are in their elderly years. ²⁶
+The major difference is symptoms develop later in life, usually in their elderly years (age 65 or older). ²⁶

-It’s estimated that 2% to 3% of the elderly population (anyone over the age of 65) will develop psychotic symptoms.
-However, the accuracy of this figure remains in question as many elderly people are reluctant to admit of psychotic symptoms.
+It’s estimated that 2% to 3% of the elderly population will develop psychotic symptoms.
+However, the accuracy of this figure remains in question as many elderly people are reluctant to admit to psychotic symptoms.
 In fact, it’s estimated that up to 10% of nondemented elderly over the age of 85 experience symptoms.

 Paraphrenia Diagnosis